INS Anjadip (2023)

 INS Anjadip is the third ship of the Arnala class of the Anti-Submarine Warfare Shallow Water Craft (ASW SWC).
-The ship has been ordered by the Indian Navy and was launched on 13 June 2023.
+The ship has been ordered by the Indian Navy and was delivered on 22 December 2025.

+Known as the "Dolphin Hunter", it was officially commissioned into the service on 27 February 2026 at Chennai.
+This ship features a high-tech Combat Management System and advanced SONAR to identify and eliminate underwater threats with precision.

 History

 Background

 On 23 December 2013, the Defence Acquisition Council (DAC) –- the main acquisition panel subordinate to India's Ministry of Defence (MoD), approved the procurement of sixteen anti-submarine warfare (ASW) vessels capable of operating in shallow waters, at a cost of ₹13440 crore, to replace the ageing Abhay-class corvettes of the Indian Navy – which were commissioned between 1989 and 1991.
 This includes the development of the vessels with about 700 t displacement and an operational radius of 200 nmi from its home port.
 They would be built by Garden Reach Shipbuilders and Engineers (GRSE).

 In June 2014, the MoD issued a tender, worth USD2.25 billion under the 'Buy and Make India' category to private-shipyards – including Larsen & Toubro (L&T), ABG Shipyard, Pipavav Defense and Offshore Engineering, Goa Shipyard (GSL) and Garden Reach Shipbuilders & Engineers (GRSE), for the procurement of the 16 anti-submarine vessels.

 In October 2017, Cochin Shipyard (CSL) and Garden Reach Shipbuilders & Engineers (GRSE) emerged as the first and the second-lowest bidder in the tender, respectively.
 CSL had quoted a value of ₹5400 crore while GRSE had to match the bid value of CSL in order to get the contract.